Climbing up the Political Comms Ladder!

 On May 19, 2017, Council Member Andy King implemented a piece of legislation, Jaden’s Law for NYC on behalf of all residents, which will provide educational resources on becoming bone marrow, peripheral blood stem cell and/or cord blood donors online through city government and the NYC Health & Hospitals Corporation websites.
 Jaden’s Law was established in New Jersey on Aug.
 25, 2010.

-About MCNY, Shana Melius says, “I saw an ad for MCNY on the subway.
+Shana Melius says about MCNY, “I saw an ad for MCNY on the subway.
 The school’s accelerated MBA program intrigued me.
 My husband and I had already started Preserve Our Legacy back in 2007 and I didn’t want to spend two years earning my master’s.
-No other school that I looked into gave me the flexibility of MCNY.
-The schedule was ideal for me: I went to school on Friday evenings and all day on Saturday.
+The schedule was ideal for me.
 MCNY gave me the skills and experience I was looking for to manage and grow our foundation, which works to inform and educate individuals, especially in ethnically diverse communities, about the benefits of adult stem cells and treatment options they provide via bone marrow, peripheral blood stem cells (PBSC) and/or umbilical cord blood donation.
 Each of my Purposes (what other schools call semesters) focused on a different aspect: I learned how to conduct market research, how to do a Strength/Weakness/Opportunity/Threat (SWOT) analysis, structure the business and understand the importance of, and how to implement, a branding and marketing campaign.
 I still use the skills I learned at MCNY every day.”